HearthSim/Sunwell/README.md

 string variant:

 - `type` (enum CardType): The card's type (only MINION, SPELL and WEAPON are supported).
-- `playerClass` (enum CardClass): The card's class.
+- `cardClass` (enum CardClass): The card's class.
 This determines the card frame to use.
 - `set` (enum CardSet): Determines the body text background watermark.
 - `rarity` (enum Rarity): Determines the card's rarity gem.
 Note that COMMON cards from the CORE set will not show a rarity gem, despite not being FREE.